AlloyTeam/AlloyViewer/README.md

 Imageview component built with react

 ## Demo
-You can find demo in [folder](https://github.com/Caesor/react-imageview/examples) or [demo online](https://caesor.github.io/react-imageview/examples/)
+You can download the code and find demo in folder which is named as examples or [demo online](https://alloyteam.github.io/AlloyViewer/examples/)

 ## Usage with React